milos-p-lab/VB6-on-Windows-11/docs/index.md

 - Batch scripts to automate the registration of ActiveX controls and system libraries
 - Required OCX/DLL files (e.g. `mscomctl.ocx`, `msstkprp.dll`)
 - Registration scripts (`.reg`, `.bat`) that ensure VB6 components work properly
-- A desktop shortcut for easy access to the VB6 IDE
+- A desktop and Start menu shortcut for easy access to the VB6 IDE

 All actions are performed locally on your machine — no system-level installations or persistent changes beyond what's required for VB6 to function.